Crowded Kitchen

 STEP 2: Add in the cold cubed butter and pulse a few times until pieces are pea-sized and evenly incorporated.

-overhead view of dry ingredients in a food processor.
+Overhead view of dry ingredients in mixer.

 STEP 3: Add in the vanilla extract and about ¾ of the whisked egg mixture.
 Continue pulsing until the dough comes together.
 To test if it's ready, press the dough between your fingers – it should stick together without crumbling (but it shouldn't be too wet and sticky).
 If it's still too dry, add more egg in small increments until it reaches the right consistency.